MicrosoftDocs/power-platform/power-virtual-agents/data-location.md

 ### Data locations

-Microsoft Copilot Studio bots in Teams can be created in the [supported data locations](data-location.md).
-You can create a bot if your tenant's location is supported, or you can use the Microsoft Copilot Studio web app by choosing the datacenter you want to use when [setting up your environment](environments-first-run-experience.md).
+Microsoft Copilot Studio copilots in Teams can be created in the [supported data locations](data-location.md).
+You can create a copilot if your tenant's location is supported, or you can use the Microsoft Copilot Studio web app by choosing the datacenter you want to use when [setting up your environment](environments-first-run-experience.md).

 ---